Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 ### Conclusion

-In this tutorial, we;
+In this tutorial, we learnt;

+- how to set up a basic React app using create-react-app and create a simple jsx form.
-- built a jsx form and converted it from an uncontrolled state form to a controlled state.
+- how React converts an uncontrolled form to a controlled form component.
-- use the `useState` hook to store and update the form data when submitted,
+- how to retrieve the form data and pass it as props to another component.
-- and lastly, passed `state` data as props from parent component to child component.
+- Create a React functional component that takes the form data as props and renders it to the browser.

 To view the full project code, here's a link to [Github repository](https://github.com/Kellswork/contact-info).